aryoda/tryCatchLog/README.md

-### How do i perform a post-mortem analysis of my crashed R script?
+### How do I perform a post-mortem analysis of my crashed R script?

 **"Post-mortem analyis"** means to examine the variables and functions calls ("call stack") that led to a "crash" (= stop of R script execution due to an error) after the R script has stopped.